-- A. Examine the student chart after 4-6 data points have been plotted and a trend line has been generated. - B. Change the intervention or choose a new intervention if a student has 4 data points clearly and consistently below the aim line. - C. Continue the intervention until the student meets the grade-level benchmark if the student has 4 data points on or above the aim line. - D. Refer the student to the problem-solving/SAT team (composed of staff from varying grades and departments) if the student has 4 data points below the goal line for the second intervention. - E. Discontinue the intervention when the student has met the grade level benchmark.
+- A. Examine the student chart after 4-6 data points have been plotted and a trend line has been generated. - B. Change the intervention or choose a new intervention if a student has 4 data points clearly and consistently below the aim line. - C. Continue the intervention until the student meets the grade-level benchmark if the student has 4 data points on or above the aim line. - D. Refer the student to the problem-solving team (grade-level team members, principal, reading specialist/SPED reading teacher, MRC tutor, and school psychologist) if the student has 4 data points below the goal line for the second intervention. - E. Discontinue the intervention when the student has met the grade level benchmark.
 Exit criteria: 3-4 data points above the aim line with one data point at or above the next benchmark target. - F. Continue progress monitoring at least three times following the discontinuation of intervention to assure that progress has been maintained.

-Entrance criteria are based on a triangulation of assessment data with classroom teacher input.
-When the student scores three to four data points above the aim/goal line with one data point at or above the next benchmark target, the student will be exited from the supplemental intervention services.
+Entrance criteria arebased on a triangulation of assessment data with classroom teacher input.
+When the student scoresthree to four data points above the aim/goal line with one data point at or above the next benchmark target, the student will be exited from the supplemental intervention services.